-Man so brutally thrashed in Jharkhand that he dies, mob forces him to chant ‘Jai Shri Ram’
+Man whom mob forced to say 'Jai Shri Ram' and brutally thrashed, dies

 Ranchi, June 24: A man was reportedly thrashed so brutally in Jharkhand on the allegation of stealing a motorcycle that he succumbed to his injuries.
 The shocking incident is said to have taken place in Seraikela on June 18.